About Summer Teams

 - Please indicate if you have a preference for an AFLBS team or a Home Missions Barnabas Team.
 (Home Mission Congregations have first priority for Barnabas Teams)

-Suggested Donation: $1050 for a summer team to minister for one week. $1450 where there are two congregations and two Vacation Bible School’s in one week.
+Cost/Suggested Donation: $1250 for a summer team to minister for one week. $1750 ($875 per congregation) where there are two congregations and two Vacation Bible School’s in one week.
 For Ambassador and Majesty concerts, we ask for a free will offering to be taken at the concert.

 Team Training: All summer team members enroll in a practical Children’s Ministry training class throughout the Spring semester that prepares them for Summer ministry.
 All students also participate in an intensive summer ministry training week during the final week of May as well.